 Historically, the Euro Dollar Exchange Rate - EUR/USD reached an all time high of 1.87 in July of 1973.The euro was only introduced as a currency on the first of January of 1999.
 However, synthetic historical prices going back much further can be modeled if we consider a weighted average of the previous currencies.
-Euro Exchange Rate - EUR/USD - Slovenia - data, forecasts, historical chart - was last updated on September of 2020.
+Euro Exchange Rate - EUR/USD - Slovenia - data, forecasts, historical chart - was last updated on May of 2021.

-The Euro Dollar Exchange Rate - EUR/USD is expected to trade at 1.16 by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate it to trade at 1.15 in 12 months time.
+The Euro Dollar Exchange Rate - EUR/USD is expected to trade at 1.21 by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate it to trade at 1.20 in 12 months time.